 No. The Cobot Lift tool combine the strength of a vacuum tube with the intelligence of a Cobot.
 We measured the forces within the joints of the Cobot when combined with the Cobot Lift.
 Despite carrying several times the designed workload the Cobot is not using the full lifting capacity it was designed for.
 The majority of the weight is carried by the vacuum tube lift instead.
 This topic was one of the key investigation points done by Universal Robot prior to our UR+ certification.

-No, The general Cobot Lift or the Mobile Cobot Lift is intended to be incorporated into machinery or to be assembled with other machinery to constitute machinery covered by Directive 2006/42/EC.
+No, the Cobot Lift Stationary or the Mobile Cobot Lift is intended to be incorporated into machinery or to be assembled with other machinery to constitute machinery covered by Directive 2006/42/EC.
 As such it is delivered with a Declaration of Incorporation.
 The main reason for this is that the Cobot Lift is only a platform that add strength to the Cobot.
 On this platform you need to attach an end-effector.
 We do not have information about what is to be lifted, how and the complete installed automation solution and therefore we cannot assess the risks.
 To assist other professionals in doing a risk assessment on site (leading to a CE certification) we have developed suggestive guidelines on how to assess risk with Cobot Iift installations.
 This is by no means complete, but can help with performing the work with CE certifying the solution.

 ISO 10218-2, Robot Systems and Integration

 EN 13135 + A1, Cranes –Safety –Design –Requirements for equipment

 EN 1012-2 + A1, Safety Requirements, Part 2: Vacuumpumps

 ISO/TS 15066:2016, Robots and Robotic Devices, Collaborative Robots